mariiapodavalkina/fancy-words/blog/2024-11-24-advocating-for-doc/2024-11-24-advocating-for-doc.md

 What’s obvious to one person may be completely confusing to another.
 Assumptions often fail because people come from different backgrounds, perspectives, and levels of expertise.

 Try testing this assumption.
 Ask a colleague unfamiliar with the project to follow the process or use the feature without guidance.
 Their struggles will highlight gaps.

-Lke: "Let’s do a quick experiment.
+Like: "Let’s do a quick experiment.
 I’ll hand this feature to someone in another team and ask them to use it without instructions.
 If they struggle, it’s a sign we need documentation.”

 ## We’ve done this before and it’s working